The AI Impact Initiative

 Copyright © 2026 Aiforgood Asia.
 All Rights Reserved

 This chart ranks the daily challenges most frequently identified by respondents.
-Access to quality education and unemployment emerge as the most widespread concerns, followed by climate-related issues, healthcare, and food security, giving a clear picture of where community needs are most acute.
+Access to quality education and unemployment emerge as the most widely cited concerns, followed by climate-related issues, healthcare, and food security, providing a clear view of where community needs are most acute.

 Where AI Can Create the Greatest Impact

 A central goal of this research was to understand where community leaders believe AI could create the greatest positive impact.
-Respondents ranked five sectors in order of priority.
+Respondents were asked to rank five sectors in order of priority, with lower average rank values indicating higher overall priority across the sample.

-Healthcare and Education emerged as the joint top priorities, effectively tied.
-Healthcare was ranked first by 29.8% of respondents with an average rank of 2.56, and Education by 37.6% with an average rank of 2.57.
-It is worth noting that 41.7% of respondents work in the education sector, which may influence these rankings.
-The data should be read with that context in mind, and further research across a more evenly distributed sample would strengthen these findings.
+Healthcare and education emerged as the joint top priorities, with very similar overall rankings.
+Healthcare was ranked first by 29.8% of respondents and had an average rank of 2.56, while education was ranked first by 37.6% and had an average rank of 2.57.
+As noted earlier, 41.7% of respondents work in the education sector, which may influence these results.
+This should be considered when interpreting the findings.

-In healthcare, respondents identified opportunities ranging from diagnostics and community health worker support to health data analysis and patient outreach.
-The consistent view across responses was not that AI solves every health challenge, but that the right model trained on the right local dataset could meaningfully extend the reach of already overstretched health systems.
-Not every problem is an AI problem.
-The value is in matching the right tool to the right need, and that judgment can only be made by asking the communities themselves.
+In healthcare, respondents identified opportunities ranging from diagnostics and support for community health workers to health data analysis and patient outreach.
+Across the responses, the consistent view was not that AI would solve every health challenge, but that appropriately selected tools, grounded in relevant local data, could meaningfully extend the reach of already overstretched health systems.
+The value lies in matching the right tool to the right need, with communities themselves helping define which needs should be addressed and how AI can be applied in practice.

 Agriculture ranked third, with 27.8% of respondents placing it first.
 Respondents described practical applications including crop monitoring, pest diagnosis, weather prediction, and market access.
 Community development followed at 24.5%.

 Conservation ranked last of the five areas, with 20.6% of respondents placing it first and an average rank of 2.70.
-While environmental concerns featured strongly in the community challenges section, respondents did not prioritise conservation as the primary domain for AI deployment, likely reflecting the more immediate weight of education, health, and food security in their daily work.
+While environmental concerns featured strongly in the community challenges section, respondents did not prioritise conservation as the primary domain for AI deployment.
+This likely reflects the more immediate priority given to education, health, and food security in their day-to-day work.

-A consistent theme across the qualitative responses is that respondents do not view AI as a replacement for human work.
-They see it as a tool that can strengthen what they are already doing.
-This is a notable finding.
-The debate around AI displacing jobs tends to centre on white-collar and knowledge work.
-For the community leaders in this survey, that framing does not reflect their reality.
-Their concern is not replacement.
-It is access.
-They are looking for practical tools that extend the reach of work already underway in education, healthcare, agriculture, and environmental resilience, and that is precisely the framing that should guide how investment and deployment decisions are made.
+A consistent theme across the qualitative responses was that respondents do not view AI as a replacement for human work.
+They see it as a tool that can strengthen and extend the work already underway in their communities.
+This is a significant finding.
+Much of the broader debate around AI and labour displacement centres on white-collar and knowledge work.
+For many of the community leaders represented in this survey, the more immediate concern is not replacement, but access to practical tools that can support education, healthcare, agriculture, and environmental resilience.

-The breadth and specificity of this dataset position it as a credible evidence base for international bodies.
-The documented needs and priorities of 611 community leaders across 56 countries make a direct case for targeted investment from development partners, including the UN, EU, and bilateral donors working on digital equity and sustainable development.
+The breadth and specificity of this dataset position it as a credible evidence base for a wide range of partners.
+The documented needs and priorities of 611 community leaders across 56 countries make a strong case for targeted support from development agencies, philanthropic foundations, corporations, multilateral institutions, NGOs, and other partners working on digital equity and sustainable development.

 Figure 4.
 Perceived Priority Sectors for AI-Enabled Community Impact